There are two options available to advertisers in response to a complaint.

-The Complaints Board reviews the information provided by parties and makes a decision on whether or not the complaint is in breach of the Codes of Practice, and is upheld or not upheld.
+The Complaints Board reviews the information provided by parties and makes a decision on whether or not the complaint is in breach of the ASA Codes, and is upheld or not upheld.

 The following guidelines are intended to assist those responding to a complaint.